Voplex building: Recent history

 1995 - The building was acquired by Ray Hutch, founder of Western New York Computing Systems / Synergy Global Solutions.
 Ray converted the 1st floor covered parking to office space, and added a 6000 sqft warehouse on the north side of the building.

 2008 - The building was purchased by James Salviski, founder of LogicalSolutions.net and began undergoing a complete renovation (expected to be complete in late 2009).
 The existing warehouse was converted to a Tier4 data center, and the facility became the new headquarters for LogicalSolutions.net, a software, website design, hosting and Data Center management firm.

 2009 - With much of the data center and interior renovation complete, a significant effort to clean up the grounds is underway.
 People traveling on 490, especially Eastbound travelers, will notice the cleanup of trees and other overgrowth.

 2013 - Building is now occupied by EarthLink Business, housing both a data center, a sales team, and support functions.

 2015 - NimbleUser, a software development firm, now occupies the second floor, sharing tenancy with EarthLink Business.

 2016 - Synoptek acquired EarthLink’s IT Services business.

+2022 - NimbleUser moves out, giving way to Foundry Digital on the 2nd floor with the 1st floor reserved for Data Center operations.

+2025 - Led by James Salviski who built the Data Center in 2008, RochesterColo.com is born and acquires the Data Center colocation business back from Synoptek.